madelyneriksen/madelyneriksen.com/content/posts/react-library-tutorial.md

 We're going to be using [Babel 7](https://babeljs.io/blog/2018/08/27/7.0.0), which was released mid-2018.
 All of the packages are under the new `@babel` namespace.

-We need Babel for transpiling JSX and ES6 syntax into regular old javasscript, otherwise browsers won't understand our code.
+We need Babel for transpiling JSX and ES6 syntax into regular old javascript, otherwise browsers won't understand our code.
 Additionally we need a couple of extra packages for Babel/Jest compatibility.

 Here's what we'll install: